-Total liabilities decreased by 33% from the prior year due primarily to the payment of contracts payable for the runway rehabilitation and lighting projects.
-The decrease in long-term liabilities is the decreasing effect of principal payments on notes payable offset by increases in the Authority's net pension and net OPEB liabilities.
+Total liabilities increased by 117% from the prior year partially due to the addition of a liability to the Golden Leaf Foundation (per the Spirit Inducement Agreement mentioned above).
+Additionally, the Authority's notes payable increased for funding of the ongoing construction project, Project Jetstream.
+The Authority also experienced increases in net pension and net OPEB liabilities.
 The changes in the net pension liability, net OPEB liability, and the related deferred outflows and deferred inflows were the result of changes in actuarial valuations of the State's pension and OPEB plans in which the Authority participates.
 See Notes 9 and 10 for further information regarding pension and OPEB plans.

 Total net position of the Authority remained relatively consistent with the prior year.
 Net investment in capital assets represents the Authority's equity position, net of related liabilities, with regards to land, facilities, and equipment.
-The 1% increase over the prior year represents the net effect of current year asset additions, depreciation expense, and reduced construction payables.
-Restricted net position decreased significantly due to the reduction in construction reimbursements due from NCDOT.
+The 2% decrease compared to the prior year primarily represents the net effect of depreciation expense incurred during the year and additions to notes payable for Project Jetstream.
 Unrestricted net position is available for any lawful purpose of the Authority.
-Unrestricted net position increased by 125% primarily as a result of the increase in state operating aid.
+Unrestricted net position increased by 10% primarily because of the decrease in operating expenses.